babylonchain/finality-provider/README.md

 ## 1. Overview

-Finality providers are responsible for voting at a finality round on top of Tendermint.
+Finality providers are responsible for voting at a finality round on top of [CometBFT](https://github.com/cometbft/cometbft).
-Similar to any native PoS validator, a finality provider can receive voting power delegations from BTC stakers,and can earn commission from the staking rewards denominated in Babylon tokens.
+Similar to any native PoS validator, a finality provider can receive voting power delegations from BTC stakers, and can earn commission from the staking rewards denominated in Babylon tokens.

 The finality provider toolset does not have